Philippe van Nedervelde: Virtual reality expert

 Van Nedervelde was an early developer in virtual reality.
 His views on the future of virtual reality were featured in the 2010 documentary Inside the Metaverse.
 He predicted, in the coming decades, virtual reality will simulate a copy of Earth and have an impact on nearly every aspect of life for most people on this planet.

 He is the founder of E-spaces, a virtual reality and 3D graphics studio; the patent-filing inventor of C-Thru, applying VR to security systems; and co-CEO of X3D Technologies, Inc., a virtual worlds production company co-founded and co-owned by Hollywood movie-director Michael Bay.
-Van Nedervelde directed E-spaces' production of twelve online 3D training simulators for British Petroleum and the broader oil and gas industry to certify well lease operators in the maintenance and troubleshooting of oil and gas well surface equipment.
+Van Nedervelde directed E-spaces' production of twelve online 3D training simulators for BP and the broader oil and gas industry to certify well lease operators in the maintenance and troubleshooting of oil and gas well surface equipment.
 He also developed virtual reality projects for the Munich Airport Center, Simsala Grimm, Virtual Europe, and the transhumanist-themed sculpture in Martine Rothblatt's Teresem Island.

 Van Nedervelde coined the phrase "Multi-laterally Assured Pervasive Permanent Sur-/Sous-veillance" (MAPPS) to describe an alternative to the Cold War-era doctrine of mutually assured destruction (MAD).
 MAPPS describes a situation total surveillance and sousveillance, and thus nobody has the opportunity to plan and deploy a large-scale organized armed aggression.

 Nanotechnology expert

 Van Nedervelde was the Executive Director for Europe of the Foresight Institute, a nanotechnology think-tank, from 1997 to 2014.
 He also holds the position of Global Task Force member for the Center for Responsible Nanotechnology.
 As Executive Director for Europe, Van Nedervelde interfaced with the media and represents the institute at European Union events, including EU parliamentary hearings.
-He has spoken at various conferences, including a working group on unconventional security threats, organized in Washington D.C. by the Strategic Assessments Group (SAG) of the US Central Intelligence Agency's Directorate of Intelligence.
+He has spoken at various conferences, including a working group on unconventional security threats, organized in Washington DC by the Strategic Assessments Group (SAG) of the US Central Intelligence Agency's Directorate of Intelligence.
 Van Nedervelde co-authored the Foresight Guidelines on Molecular Nanotechnology.